cal-overflow/serverless-security-system/cloud/api-endpoints.md

 ## Videos (footage)
 All `/videos` endpoints accept the following query parameters:
 - `date` -  A specific day to filter.
 Defaults to the current date (for wherever the the Lambda function is running).
+- `hours` - A range of hours to filter.
+Defaults to hours 0 through 23, which can result in a slow response time.
 - `camera` - A specific camera (client) id to filter.

 ### GET `/videos/all`